spacetelescope/synphot_refactor/docs/synphot/spectrum.rst

     >>> sp(wave, flux_unit=units.OBMAG, area=area)
     <Quantity [-21.52438718,-21.52438718] OBMAG>

+.. _synphot_reddening:

-To apply (or remove) the effects of interstellar **reddening** on a source spectrum, use :meth:`synphot.ReddeningLaw.from_extinction_model` to provide a reddening model name (see table below; not to be confused with Astropy model) and then :meth:`~synphot.ReddeningLaw.extinction_curve` to create the extinction curve with a given :math:`E(B-V)` value (negative value effectively de-reddens the spectrum), and then multiply it to the source:
+To apply (or remove) the effects of interstellar **reddening** on a source spectrum, use :meth:`~synphot.reddening.ReddeningLaw.from_extinction_model` to provide a reddening model name (see table below; not to be confused with Astropy model) and then :meth:`~synphot.reddening.ReddeningLaw.extinction_curve` to create the extinction curve with a given :math:`E(B-V)` value (negative value effectively de-reddens the spectrum), and then multiply it to the source: